 QUAIL / SKIPPER

-As the Administrator of Outdoor and Environmental Education for the Los Angeles Unified School District, Gerardo overseas programs for two overnight outdoor science centers and seven field-study sites.
+Gerardo is the Administrator for the Office of Outdoor and Environmental Education for the Los Angeles Unified School District.
+His office offers programs at two residential outdoor science schools, Camp Skyhook at Clear Creek and Point Fermin Outdoor Education Center, as well as seven single day field-study sites.

-Gerardo is a graduate of UCLA, the Council of Europe International Law Center in Strasbourg, France and received his Master’s Degree from CSU Dominguez Hills.
+Academic qualifications include an undergraduate degree from UCLA, extended studies with the Council of Europe Law Center in Strasbourg, France and Master’s Degrees from CSU Dominguez Hills and UC Irvine.